protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 Before discussing what options there are for distributing rewards among node operators, there are some principles we strive to meet:

 1. Simplicity over complexity -> we only add complexity if it serves a purpose and, thus, we try to build the simplest process that achieves the goal.
-2. Bounded rewards -> since we are still in a testing phase, we should limit the daily rewards to avoid overspending in case of DDoS attacks and other anomalous behavior
+2. Bounded rewards -> since we are still in a testing phase, we should limit the daily rewards to avoid overspending in case of DDoS attacks and other anomalous behavior.
 3. Incent a reliable and performant service -> these are the two main attributes we care about when designing incentives.
-First, we want Operators to serve a high volume of retrievals with a high bandwidth / fast upload time.
-Second, we want Operators to be reliable and fail gracefully.
+First, we want operators to serve a high volume of retrievals with a fast download time.
+Retrieval volume is measured by the average TB's served per day while the download time is measure as the time-to-first-byte (TTFB).
+Second, we want operators to be reliable and fail gracefully (this is more important for L1s than L2s).
-4. Incent honesty -> Operators should be incentivized to report their own faults
+4. Incent honesty -> Operators should be incentivized to report their own faults and be truthful about their own logs
 5. Preference towards free market -> we try to leverage free market mechanics and supply-demand to avoid having to set a price for content delivery.
-Price setting on new services is a hard problem and letting the market decide on the market is a good design when we have price uncertainty.
+Because we don't know the real costs Saturn nodes will incur when running Saturn, we need to allow for some price discovery.
+Price setting on new services is a hard problem and letting the market decide on the market is a good design for when we have price uncertainty.

 :::warning
-:warning: Open question: do we want to incent actual service or offered service?
-E.g., do we want to reward the actual bandwidth delivered (which depends on the clients and other external factors) or do we want to reward the bandwidth the Operator is capable of providing?
+:warning: A note on a free market preference: it is very likely that clients will want to have a stable pricing structure that is simple to understand.
+So, we will use free market mechanics for price discovery, but we will very likely need a fixed price structure for clients.
 :::

+Having this in mind, in the next subsections we will detail the various options and mechanisms we can use in Saturn to distribute rewards.

 ### Reward pool

-Fixed vs. variable

-Single vs. multiple
+The reward pool is a set of Filecoin set aside to pay node operators.
+The idea is that, at each day, we will a use a part of this pool of rewards and distribute it among the resources committed to the network during that day.

+Having a reward pool allows us to achieve two things:
+1. We are guaranteed to have bounded rewards have bounded rewards since we cannot spend more that what is already in the pool.
+2. We allow for price discovery on the sellers' side.
+In particular, we are giving a certain budget each day, and we are asking node operators to decide how many resources they are willing to contribute for that budget.
+When the network reaches an equilibrium, we will be able to compute at what price node operators value their resources and how much we need to charge future clients.

+The first consideration when defining the reward pool is whether it should be fixed or variable.
+In a fixed pool, the entire amount of rewards to be paid for a given time interval is defined at start and won't change based, independently of the status of the network.
+A common example is Bitcoin's minting model, where the total amount of rewards to be paid are defined in the protocol and do not change.

+On the other hand, in a variable pool, the total amount of rewards to be distributed may change due to network growth or/and client onboarding.
+A simple example of a variable pool in Saturn would be a scenario where content publishers are being onboarded and paying upfront to use the service.
+In this case, they would be funding a growing reward pool, with new clients onboarded leading to an increase in the total reward pool.
+The **variable pool seems to fit better Saturn** for two main reasons:

+1. Since Saturn is expected to be a content delivery market, having clients fund the network is the most straightforward way of building a sustainable flow of rewards.
+2. Since rewards will depend on the funding being brought into the network, all participants are incentivized to "sell" Saturn and contribute to its usage.

+Connected to this consideration is the definition of the payout window for the pool.
+For a given new inflow of funding to the reward pool, we need to define how the total funding will be split daily to pay rewards.
+Blockchains such as Bitcoin use an exponential decay model, where mining rewards get exponentially smaller with time.
+This model benefits early adopters so that the network achieves a faster growth at the start.
+Another option is to split the total funding equally throughout the duration of the client agreement, which would be the simplest approach.
+It is not clear what is the best approach here, so **this will be one of the features to test in the simulation**.

+The third consideration is whether we should have a singe pool or whether it should be split.
+Splitting means that we would assign specific amounts of Filecoin to specific groups of nodes (L1 vs. L2s) or to specific incentives (e.g. speed and reliability).

+Having multiple pools allows us to tweak the incentives without having to change the reward distribution formulas.
+For instance, if we wish to incent the network to decrease the average TTFB, we could increase the pool assigned to fast retrievals and, as a consequence, there would be more rewards distributed for that specific behavior.
+And the same could be done to incent more L2 nodes to join the network.
+It would also allow clients to pay differently based on the type of service they wish to have.
+For instance, a client could put more money into the "speed" pool to incent a faster delivery.

+Having in the mind the principle of simplicity over complexity, **having a single pool seems to be the best approach to start**.
+This does not mean that the idea cannot be revisited in later versions.
+However, for the first version, the potential gains do not compensate for the added complexity.

 ### Penalties